Experienced San Francisco Birth Injury Lawyer

 Also, when parents are caring for a disabled child and are unable to continue working as they had before, they may deserve lost income compensative, home modification, medical apparatus, and expensive home help.

-As personal injury and birth injury lawyers in San Francisco, Callaway & Wolf’s legal team have secured MULTI-MILLION-DOLLAR settlements for those injured through someone else’s mistakes, recklessness, and negligence.
+As birth injury lawyers in San Francisco, California, Callaway & Wolf’s legal team have secured MULTI-MILLION-DOLLAR settlements for those injured through someone else’s mistakes, recklessness, and negligence.

 Because birth injury medical malpractice claims are extremely challenging and complex, successful negotiations and litigation may require multiple witnesses to testify as to what happened.
 Such witnesses may include experts in obstetrics and gynecology, labor and delivery nursing, pediatrics, pediatric neurology, neonatology, placental pathology, maternal-fetal medicine, life care planning, vocational rehabilitation and economics.
 Obtaining and organizing these witnesses is time-consuming and expensive.
 But Callaway & Wolf Law Firm has the expertise and financial resources to build medical malpractice birth injury cases.

 And building a strong case is imperative to a successful monetary win for your child.
 When a birth injury claim is filed, the hospital and multiple insurance companies are willing to spend tens of thousands of dollars defending against your birth injury claim.